artemvlas/veretino/README.md

 ### Veretino can check the integrity of a large amount of data, for example, after a disk or file system error occurs, bad or unreadable sectors appear, a sudden power outage and similar cases...

 #### How it works:
-* To begin with, the program calculates a list of checksums for all files (or for selected file types using a filter) in the specified folder (and its subfolders) and stores it in the local json file (see [Veretino Database format](https://github.com/artemvlas/veretino/wiki/Veretino-Database)).
+* To begin with, the program calculates a list of checksums for all files (or filtered file types) in the specified folder (and its subfolders) and stores it in the local json file (see [Veretino Database format](https://github.com/artemvlas/veretino/wiki/Veretino-Database)).
 * Having a ready-made database, the program becomes able to check the integrity of the folder's data by reading its current contents and comparing it with the previously created data set.
 * The resulting data also makes it possible to find new or missing items by comparing the current contents with a previously one.